Teaching & Learning

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- possess a current teaching certificate (this program does not lead to teacher certification) and have at least one year teaching experience
+You must have a current teaching certificate and have at least one year of teaching experience.

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.